tendermint/tendermint/UPGRADING.md

 For more detailed information, see [ADR 075](https://tinyurl.com/adr075) which defines and describes the new API in detail.

+### Timeout Parameter Changes

+Tendermint v0.36 updates how the Tendermint consensus timing parameters are configured.
+These parameters, `timeout-propose`, `timeout-propose-delta`, `timeout-prevote`, `timeout-prevote-delta`, `timeout-precommit`, `timeout-precommit-delta`, `timeout-commit`, and `skip-timeout-commit`, were previously configured in `config.toml`.
+These timing parameters have moved and are no longer configured in the `config.toml` file.
+These parameters have been migrated into the `ConsensusParameters`.

+These parameters have also been pared-down.
+There are no longer separate parameters for both the `prevote` and `precommit` phases of Tendermint.
+The separate `timeout-prevote` and `timeout-precommit` parameters have been merged into a single `timeout-vote` parameter that configures both of these similar phases of the consensus protocol.

+A set of reasonable defaults have been put in place for these new parameters that will take effect when the node starts up in version v0.36.
+New chains created using v0.36 and beyond will be able to configure these parameters in the chain's `genesis.json` file.
+Chains that upgrade to v0.36 from a previous compatible version of Tendermint will begin running with the default values.
+Upgrading applications that wish to use different values from the defaults for these parameters may do so by setting the `ConsensusParams.Timeout` field of the `FinalizeBlock` `ABCI` response.

+For more discussion of this, see [ADR 074](https://tinyurl.com/adr074) lays out the reasoning for the changes as well as [RFC 009](https://tinyurl.com/rfc009) for a discussion of the complexities of upgrading consensus parameters.

 ## v0.35

 ### ABCI Changes